 What’s the impact?

-Schools plus aims to reduce the impact of educational inequality by supporting young people from disadvantaged backgrounds to have improved educational attainment.
+Schools Plus aims to reduce the impact of educational inequality by supporting young people from disadvantaged backgrounds to have improved educational attainment.
 To meet this aim we ensure every young person who takes part in the programme:

 - Has improved subject understanding